 Christmas is the perfect moment to unlock your full creative potential and create unique, rare, extraordinary and highly personalized gifts for your loved ones.
 And if you need some real, genuine inspiration here are a couple of DIY gift ideas:

-- DIY Christmas presents like a crazy! make easy, inexpensive, personalized and pretty homemade Christmas gifts
+- DIY Christmas presents like crazy! make easy, inexpensive, personalized, and pretty homemade Christmas gifts

 - Give vouchers to use in the sales

 - Make Christmas Cards with a “thank you” note (Use Canva!)

 - Make homemade healthy cookies and chocolates for those who have a serious sweet tooth and salted caramel treats for those who prefer less sweet desserts

 - Make a Christmas dinner for your close family and friends.

 - Host a Movie Night Party with melted marshmallow hot chocolate and strawberry cheesecake.